The Internation Federation of Dental Hygienists

 Information on the local working environment

-Working week is 40 to 48 hours.
-Dental Hygienists work in hospitals, health centres, educational institutes and dispensaries.
+Working time is 40 hours in a week.
+Dental Hygienists work in hospitals, health centers, educational institutes and dispensaries.

 Standard tasks that a hygienist is allowed to undertake in the country